carlos-vaz/CS_1651/Threads/README.md

 ## Returning values from joined-to threads
 We implemented a nifty scheme to capture return values.
 A thread has two ways of exiting (both can return a value):
- Markup : 1.
-Placing return value into %rax and calling the "retq" x86 instruction.
+	1. Placing return value into %rax and calling the "retq" x86 instruction.
 This jumps to __capture_return() (as explained above).
 By calling "return" in the thread function, the compiler will first copy the return value to %rax (if a 64 bit value), then it will change stack pointer to point to the value of %rbp, which will put the rsp right above the stack entry containing __capture_return.
 Lastly, the compiler inserts a "retq" instruction which will pop __capture_return into %rip, thus jumping to it.
 Inside __capture_pointer, we immediately move the contents of %rax to %rdi (the argument to the next function) and call __quarantine(), which will eventually copy the argument to the threads that need it.
 By writing __capture_return in assembly, we prevent the compiler from changing (if it wished) %rax before we could get to it, since the compiler has that right (%rax is a caller saver register).

 	2. Calling pet_thread_exit() with the return value as the argument.
 Inside pet_thread_exit(), __quarantine() is called with the ret_val as the argument